 The price of certificates varies due to supply and demand and can fluctuate considerably depending on market conditions.

 There is no maximum price for a certificate.
 However, the penalty price acts as a practical maximum price - if a Scheme Participant does not surrender the required number of certificates in a given year (excluding any shortfall it is allowed to carry forward to the next compliance year), it must pay a penalty.

 The penalty rate is set annually, and is published on the targets and penalties page of the ESS website.

 Some organisations such as the Australian Financial Markets Association (AFMA) and a few environmental brokers provide regular updates on certificate wholesale market prices.
 Subscription to these services typically involves a fee.

 Creating and selling certificates

-Most energy savings certificates traded by direct contract between an Accredited Certificate Provider and a buyer.
-Contracts and prices vary.
-Currently there are no standard contracts for certificates traded or a recognised exchange.
+Most energy savings certificates are traded by direct contract between an Accredited Certificate Provider and a buyer.
+Contracts and prices vary and there are currently no standard contracts or a recognised exchange for trading energy savings certificates.
 We are currently aware of three types of contracts for trading certificates:

 For further guidance on contracts and dealing with contracts for energy savings certificates, please refer to the Environmental Product Conventions published by the Australian Financial Markets Association.